Wednesday, June 17, 2026

 Even though you can buy the car, you cannot legally drive it with a suspended license.

-So it’s important to plan ahead for transportation until your license is active again.
+So it’s important to plan for transportation until your license is active again.

 5. Why You Might Still Want to Buy a Car During Suspension